aardappel/lobster/docs/source/language_reference.md

 The 5 binary mathematical operators `+ - * / %` (the last 3 having higher
 precedence) work on `int`, `float` (or a combination, where the end result will be `float`).
-They also work on vectors containing ints or floats with either another vector or a single int or float.
-The resulting vector will have the length of the shortest of all input vectors, and will contain `float` elements unless *all* values involved were `int`.
-The type of the shortest vector (or left hand side if both equal) is preserved in the result:
+They also work on structs containing ints or floats with either another struct or a single int or float.
+These structs must be the same type.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-[ 1, 2, 3 ] * xy { 4, 5.5 }  // results in xy { 4.0, 11.0 }
+xy { 1, 2 } * xy { 4, 5 }  // results in xy { 4, 10 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All 5 also have have a combined assignment operator version, `+= -= *= /= %=`,
 which are implemented to have exactly the same effect as their expanded form, e.g. `a += 1` is always exactly the same as `a = a + 1`.

-This matters for vectors, where `+=` does *not* overwrite the left hand side vector with new values, but instead assigns the variable the newly constructed vector that is the result of the `+` operation.
-This is vital given that vectors use reference semantics, because otherwise assigning a constant vector to a variable followed by `+=` would also modify that constant, which would cause subtle bugs and generally go against Lobster's functional programming oriented design.
-The downside of this is that if you pass a vector to a function, and then use += to modify it, you are modifying your local variable only, and the caller's vector will be unaffected.
-Instead, you'll have to use (multiple) return values to give the modified value back to the caller.

 In addition, the `+` operator also works as string concatenation if either side is of string type (the other side will be converted to a string representation